pydata/pydata-sphinx-theme/docs/community/setup.md

 ## Build the documentation

-Now that you have `tox` installed and cloned the repository, you should be able to build the documentation locally.
+Now that you have `tox` installed and cloned the repository, you will need to install Graphviz to build the documentation.
+To install Graphviz, follow the instructions in the [Graphviz documentation for your operating system](https://graphviz.org/download/).

+Once you have `tox` and Graphviz installed, you can build the documentation.
 To build the documentation with `tox`, run the following command:

 ```console